latifkabir/CLAS12/DataExplorer/README.md

 1. Download/clone the ```DataExplorer package```
 2. From your IDE(Eclipse) export the package as new project.
 3. Add jar for ```clas12lib``` to your build path.
-4. Modify the file ```src/*/Constants.java``` to set correct default data path for your system.
-5. From IDE(Eclipse) export to runnable jar
+4. From IDE(Eclipse) export to runnable jar

 How to use
 ----------
+It should be trivial to use.
 Check the presentation [here](https://userweb.jlab.org/~latif/Hall_B/DC_Update_CalCom_meeting_July14_2017.pdf)

 **Note:**
-- In the run number field, the systax is ```RunNumber:FileNumber```
-- In the cut expression box, you must enter a logical expression.
+- In the cut expression box, you must enter a logical expression in terms of a, b, c or d.

 **Screenshot**